-- Permanent Account Closure: This lets players close their account and cut off all contact from the gambling operator.
+- Permanent Account Closure: This lets players close their accounts and cut off all contact from the gambling operator.
 Gambling sites are not allowed to reopen the account nor contact you to invite you back.

 Operators are required by licensing regulators such as the UK Gambling Commission, Malta Gaming Authority and the Alderney Gambling Commission to implement anti-money laundering policies and procedures.
 This involves implementing effective “know your customer” (KYC) processes when taking on new customers and tracking and reporting any suspicious transactions.
 Know your customer requirements are needed for all customers and ask for ID, proof of Address and supporting documents to fully verify you and your account.

 No one likes a slow-paying casino and these days no gambling site can “get away” with a slow payout in the hope that you cancel the request and gamble your winnings away.
 Operators must ensure that payments to and from customer accounts are not only complying with formal and documented processes in an accurate and timely manner, but they also must ensure that customer funds are managed separately from their own accounts so they have sufficient cleared funds to pay all player winnings and outstanding player balances

 All gaming products are often tested by third-party regulatory bodies to ensure they are fair and random and that they adhere to the rules of that game.
 Testing to ensure fair gaming is increasingly carried out by independent organisations in collaboration with the UKGC/ other licensing jurisdictions.
 This ensures that all RNG casino games/ simulated games you play have the same probability and outcomes as they would do if played out in real life.